Other Documents and Insurance Information, including for International Families:

 We offer trip insurance through Hibbs-Hallmark & Co Insurance Agency.
 If you are interested in purchasing trip insurance for your camper’s term, please contact D’Ann Miller at .

 For campers finishing 9th grade and older, you should arrive at 11 am.
 Senior Campers will meet their counselors/mentors, receive their uniforms, and attend an orientation session.
-We ask that all families leave by 11:30 am, as we need the full attention of our Senior Campers.
-Non-Senior Campers must return at 2pm for the big opening!
+They will help with Opening Day for the rest of camp at 2 pm.

 Coffee/donut table: Before the Closing Day Ceremony, please join Susie Ma’am, Steve Sir, and camp leadership for coffee and donuts at the Green Tent.
 Camp gates will open at 9:00 am on Closing Day, so feel free to come by and say hi.